-- Tricia Garcia, Program Specialist 213-740-1262 (triciaga@usc.edu) - Alice Marcial, Program Assistant 213-740-8296 (amarcial@usc.edu)
+- Tricia Garcia, Program Specialist 213-740-1262 triciaga@usc.edu - Karina Herrera, Program Assistant 213-740-1258 karinah2@usc.edu - Alice Marcial, Program Assistant 213-740-8296 amarcial@usc.edu

 2. Student Financial Support

 2.1 Academic Year Support

 Provided a student remains enrolled full-time, maintains good academic standing, and makes timely progress toward the degree, student receives up to five years of financial support (full tuition remission and stipend, at a rate annually set by the University, with health insurance fees).
 The form of this support will vary from year to year depending on various circumstances, departmental and Dornsife needs or resources, and other determining factors.